wrrnlim/electron-app-template/README.md

 - [ ] Menu links in `menuTemplate` variable
 - [ ] Window titles

-## Starting your own ELectron project
+## Starting your own Electron project

 If you are completely new to npm and/or Electron, I have outlined what this code does and the steps I have taken to create this repository in the [wiki](https://github.com/wrrnlim/electron-app-template/wiki/Starting-an-Electron-Project).